Hopson97/Hopson-Land/README.md

 This was one my first ever projects, thus the code for it questionable but I keep it here for memories.

+It requies SFML (audio) as a third-party library.

 It is an simple RPG where you walk around a field, encounter monsters and have a chance of leveling up.

 Roaming: